nobody3/simple-pam/README.md

 To build, either use the build scripts or use these commands:

-**Build the PAM module**
+**Build the PAM module and Test**

-`gcc -fPIC -fno-stack-protector -c src/mypam.c`

-`sudo ld -x --shared -o /lib/security/mypam.so mypam.o`
+`make;make install`

-The first command builds the object file in the current directory and the second links it with PAM.
+This command builds the object file in the current directory and than links it with PAM.
 Since it's a shared library, PAM can use it on the fly without having to restart.

-**Build Test**

-`g++ -o pam_test src/test.c -lpam -lpam_misc`

-OR

-`gcc -o pam_test src/test.c -lpam -lpam_misc`

-The test program is valid C, so it could be compiled using gcc or g++.
-I like g++ better because I'll probably want to extend it and I like C++ better.

 Simple Usage
 ------------